teagad/change_bot/README.md

 ----
 ```
-you must specify the amount of the transferred amount in the change amount by standard it is 1 and indicate the currency from which you are transferring.
-Next, click on convert money and choose which currency we are transferring to.example shown on screen
+you must specify the amount of the transferred amount in the change amount
+by standard it is 1 and indicate the currency from which you are transferring.
+Next, click on convert money and choose which currency we are transferring to.
+example shown on screen
 ```

 INSTALATION